 b.
 A cache can only be “DNFed” while active.
 If the owner or reviewers disable or archive the cache, it is out of play.

 d.
-A cache cannot be confirmed (either way) after a find, a confirmation note, an enable note, or an owner maintenance visit log is posted during the 2 month period, unless there is a subsequent DNF.
-If the last log on a cache is an confirmation note, it cannot be confirmed again, regardless of how long ago it was found.
+A cache cannot be confirmed (either way) after a find, a confirmation note, an enable note, or an owner maintenance visit log is posted during the listing period, unless there is a subsequent DNF.
+If the last log on a cache is a confirmation note, it cannot be confirmed again, regardless of how long ago it was found.

 e.
 DNF attempts are to be just that, Attempts to locate the cache.
 Failure to attempt the find